 There were some limitations to the study that should be noted.
 First, recall bias may have occurred as respondents were asked to remember details about routine vaccination at 9 months of age as well as any other supplementary immunization activities that occurred during the child’s lifetime.
 Depending on the age of the child, this could have been long ago.
 In addition, parents or caretakers could have confused other mass vaccination opportunities that occurred in the district (e.g. meningitis) with a measles campaign, leading to misclassification bias in the SIA results.

 The study examined whether a child had been previously infected with measles.
 However, it’s possible that the parent or caretaker assumed the child was previously ill with measles when they had a different illness with similar symptoms.
-This study accepted all reports of previous measles infection, not just those that were medically confirmed.
-Therefore, immunity of the population may have been
+This study accepted all reports of previous measles infection, not just those that were medically confirmed, so immunity of the population may have been slightly overestimated.
+However, given that most of the population’s immunity was because of the MSF vaccination, a child’s history of measles infection did not greatly impact this result.

 As noted in results section 2.1, the total number of households visited was 438, with four households unaccounted for in Table 1.
 One possible reason for this is data entry error.
 During the survey, it was noticed that teams did not always enter data into the tablet when they encountered a house that they would not interview (e.g. no children aged 6 months to 9 years in the household).
 When this occurred, teams replaced the household per the study protocol, but occasionally neglected to enter the household into their tablet.
 However, they were more diligent in noting occasions like this on the paper forms they used to assist with household numbering.
 This is evidenced by the fact that the electronic data show 75 households without eligible children, but the paper forms show 85.
 However, the paper forms were not created with the intention of tracking households without eligible children, and it was only possible to calculate because teams spontaneously added it to the notes section.
 So ultimately, even 85 may be an underestimate, and the true number of households without empty children may have been 89.
 To avoid this, future vaccination coverage surveys may want to either add more detail to the paper forms, or, preferably, focus on increased training and close supervision of study interviewers regarding entering household data into tablets even if they’re being excluded.
 Having all data already in electronic format makes for easier and more reliable data analysis later, if the data entry was done well to begin with.